 Departmental Honors – open to all SAFS majors who meet GPA eligibility; students are encouraged to apply at the start of their junior year (or earlier) in order to ensure enough time to complete additional course requirements.

-Interdisciplinary Honors – for students who complete the Honors core requirements but do not complete Departmental Honors requirements; application may be made during Freshman Admissions process or prior to Spring quarter of Freshman year.
+Interdisciplinary Honors – for students who complete the Honors core requirements but do not complete Departmental Honors requirements; an application may be made during the Freshman Admissions process or prior to Spring quarter of Freshman year.